 If you don’t happen to have access to a canoe, boat or kayak through your lodging, you can go to Lake Logan Marina, a full service marina on the lake from which you can rent a pontoon, kayak or canoe to explore the lake yourself.
 Canoeing is the perfect social distancing activity!

-The only other hiking stop open was Cantwell Cliffs, which just opened on June 15.
-We were lucky and timed our arrival with no wait to enter, but the following day, when we went back to finish our hike there, park rangers were limiting the number of people that could enter at one time.
+At the time of this writing, the only other hiking stop open was Cantwell Cliffs, which opened on June 15.
+We were lucky and timed our arrival with no wait to enter, but the following day when we went back to finish our hike, park rangers were limiting the number of people that could enter at one time.

 Created by erosion, Cantwell Cliffs is a deep valley with steep cliffs and rock shelters.
 You can choose to hike either the valley floor or the rim of the cliffs, and either offers some of the most picturesque views in the park.
 Expect steep stairs both in and out no matter what you choose, but the climb is well worth it.
 Parents, leave your strollers in the car, there’s no way to manage a stroller here.